hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

 <img src="media/cos4ms-workload-content.png"/>

-HP Cloud OS for Moonshot provides the functionality to import the CSU file and create a workload (a cloud entity) which can be managed by the Administration Dashboard.
+HP Helion Cloud OS for Moonshot provides the functionality to import the CSU file and create a workload (a cloud entity) which can be managed by the Administration Dashboard.
 This section explains in detail the following:

 1. Elements of a Workload
 2. Content Structure of CSU File